 Bluetooth Headphones not working on Windows 10

-The good thing about headphone issues is they are temporary unless the headphone is broken.
+The good thing about headset issues is they are temporary unless the headphone is broken.
 However, make sure they are charged as some of them often disconnect when low on battery.

 - Is the audio muted?